tripleaceme/growth-school/README.md

-# growth-school
-Data Orchestration with Airflow Workshop for GrowthSchool.io

 # GrediStore E-commerce Data Orchestration

-[Include a project logo or banner if you have one]

-Welcome to GrediStore's E-commerce Data Orchestration project! 🛒
+Welcome to GrediStore's E-commerce Data Orchestration project! 🛒 (Data Orchestration with Airflow Workshop for GrowthSchool.io)

 ## What We Do